Thimoteus/covaur/README.md

 ## Installing

 You need node.js and the `npm` binary.
-Then just run `npm install -g .` from inside this folder.
+Then just run `npm install -g covaur`.